segabl/pd2-useful-bots/README.md

 * Changed weapon raycast and enemy slot masks so players and bots can shoot through each other and bots can target SWAT turrets
 * Escort targets are now considered for civilian intimidation and bots will shout at stopped escorts to keep them moving
 * Bots will use player animations for spotting enemies and intimidating civilians
+* Bots will not drop light bags when they are going to revive someone

 ## Changes